-The Director of Student Experience, Director of Campus Operations and/or Dean of Academic Affairs are available to serve as a resource to any student or other member of the RUSVM community who has a discrimination or harassment inquiry or complaint.
+The Student Service Manager, Dean of Campus Operations Program Dean/Director and/or Dean of Academic Affairs are available to serve as a resource to any student or other member of the RUSVM community who has a discrimination or harassment inquiry or complaint.
 These resource persons have information about RUSVM's non-discrimination policy, rules and procedures (including information about confidentiality) as well as options available for the investigation and resolution of complaints.
 Individuals with a discrimination or harassment inquiry or complaint may be more comfortable speaking with someone of the same gender, and the resource persons listed can assist in finding help of the preferred gender.